Pottery Plus

 Dates: 03 Oct (Fri) – 19 Oct (Sun) 2025 17 days

-* This itinerary is still being fine-tuned.
-We will be focusing on exploring some of Japan’s most famous pottery towns and includes 10 days based in Lyn’s 2 little cottages midway between Osaka and Kyoto.
+* This trip has been customised carefully to explore some of Japan’s most famous pottery towns and to meet with some highly-skilled artisans.
+We have 7 nights in hotels and 10 days based in Lyn’s 2 little cottages midway between Osaka and Kyoto.

 Inclusions: